Drivers. Love them or hate them. They make sure our machines churn away day after day with our hardware working in top condition.

-The team at Driverscape has manually amassed the drivers from official manufacturer websites and categorized them according to device category and manufacturer name allegedly for easy access as a one-stop shop.
+The team at Driverscape has manually amassed the drivers from official manufacturer websites and categorized them according to device category and manufacturer name allegedly for easy access as a one-stop-shop.

 Driverscape claims the drivers are Windows Hardware Quality Labs (WHQL) certified (Microsoft’s third-party seal of approval) and that it has individually examined each driver for authenticity.
 The website also offers a treasure trove of historic drivers for hardware that’s no longer in production or supported by the manufacturer.

 Is There A Need To Use Driverscape?

-The short answer is no. Windows does a stellar job of keeping all critical hardware up to date with tried and tested drivers that have Microsoft’s blessing.
+Windows does a stellar job of keeping all critical hardware up to date with tried-and-tested drivers that have Microsoft’s blessing.
 There’s virtually no need to update drivers manually for the majority of devices.

 Is Driverscape Safe?

-Additionally, the utility scans for out of date drivers without considering stability or how old your hardware is.
+Additionally, the utility scans for out-of-date drivers without considering stability or how old your hardware is.
 Downloading proposed replacements could lead to unforeseen problems and instability.
 In most cases, the device already has the most recent driver, even though it may be a few years old.
 More often than not, the manufacturer has stopped updating it.

 To give Driverscape its due, Driver Update Utility doesn’t request money after running an initial cursory scan as counterpart driver utilities do.
-All considered, this is far too little to give it legitimacy.
+All things considered, this is far too little to give it legitimacy.

 In general, there’s absolutely no sense in trawling through manufacturer driver lists looking for the latest driver for a Wi-Fi adapter if it’s working without any issues.